maximdanilchenko/dmax.blog/Index.md

 Hi, my name is Maxim Danilchenko.
+And this is my dev blog.

-Here I'm trying to write some posts about software development sometimes.
+Here you can find some posts
+about software development.
 Mostly about python and it's ecosystem.

 If you want to contact me: